 There's tons of classics in the hall of fame

-There’s just over a month until we all find out which cinematic masterpiece has won the title of Best Film for 2017 at the VO5 NME Awards.
-The shortlist will be announced this Thursday (January 12), when you’ll be able to see which of your favourite flicks is in the running.
+There’s just a couple of days until we all find out which cinematic masterpiece has won the title of Best Film for 2018 at the VO5 NME Awards.
 In the meantime, why not get in the mood with the ultimate movie marathon?
 We’ve listed every single winner of Best Film over the years below so you can get really in the zone ahead of casting your vote.
 Warning: you might want to stock up on a lot of snacks before you settle down to watch.

 Gregory’s Girl (1981)